Hanako (magazine)

 Hanako is a Japanese biweekly magazine for young women.

-History and profile

 Hanako was first published in 1988.
 The magazine was established by Magazine House which also publishes it.
 The headquarters is in Tokyo.
 It features shops, fashion, restaurants and theaters in Tokyo and abroad.
+The name of the magazine is from Hanako (花子, 華子), is a common Japanese female given name.
+The male equivalent from the same publisher is Popeye.

+Readership

 The target audience is women in their 20s, who are often working as "office ladies" and are unmarried, living with their parents and with a large disposable income and savings.
+Its readers and their likes are referred to as Hanako-zoku (literally "Hanako tribe"), the original readership were called the Hanako generation and their perceived irresponsibility is called Hanako syndrome.

+Influence

 Hanako has been very influential and is often referred to as a style bible.
 Businesses featured in the magazine has seen a wave of customers, in Japan and abroad.
-Its readers and their likes are referred to as Hanako-zoku (literally "Hanako tribe"), the original readership were called the Hanako generation and their perceived irresponsibility is called Hanako syndrome.